What is an Alternative Spring Break Trip?

 Alternative spring break trip is a trip where a group of college students (usually 10-12 per trip) engage in volunteer service for a week as a counter to "traditional" spring break trips.
 Each trip has a focus on a particular social issue, such as (but not limited to) poverty, education reform, refugee resettlement, and the environment.
 Students learn about the social issues and then perform week-long projects with local non-profit organizations.
 Alternative breaks are also drug and alcohol-free experiences, with a heavy emphasis on group and individual reflection.

 Alternative spring breaks challenge students to critically think and react to problems faced by members of the communities they are involved with.
 Being immersed in diverse environments enables participants to experience, discuss, and understand social issues in a significant way.
+Check out the trips planned for this year!

 Current estimates for domestic driving trips are $250-300 for the week which includes all of your food, housing and transportation.
 Cost may go down as final budgets are approved for each trip.